Thank you for your interest in SUWS of the Carolinas. Below are some frequently asked questions by families that have

 Yes, we are accredited by Cognia.
 Students are able to attain a half credit in Physical Education, quarter credit in natural science and a quarter credit in English.
 These credits can be transferred to their home schools.

 What types of therapeutic and clinical support will my child receive?

-Students will participate in expressive arts therapy, canine therapy, motivational enhancement therapy, individual treatment planning, and optional psycho-educational testing.
+Students will participate in expressive arts therapy, motivational enhancement therapy, individual treatment planning, and optional psycho-educational testing.
 Click here to learn more about our therapeutic practices and clinical support.

 How much involvement will I have in my child’s experience at SUWS?

 Because we value family involvement at SUWS, our family component includes a three day parenting workshop.
 We also offer a two day virtual option.